By Jim Ferri

 10-12 Boulevard Montmartre

-Built in 1826 and restored in 1997, Galerie Véro-Dodat is within easy walking distance of the Louvre.
+Built in 1826 and restored in 1997, Galerie Véro-Dodat is the fourth of our hidden passages of Paris and is within easy walking distance of the Louvre.
 It’s a fine neoclassical-style gallery with marble columns, frescoes and a black and white tiled floor, that’s not particularly long.

 It’s a quiet place, best known for its antique stores.
 It also has several upscale art galleries and boutique shops selling musical instruments and leather goods.
 In 1830 it was one of the first galleries to be provided with gas lighting.